phonegap/phonegap-docs/docs/guides/create/cli-create.md

 		Creating a new cordova project with name "appSample" and id "org.myapp.sample" at location "path/to/appSample"

 		Using custom www assets from https://github.com/phonegap/phonegap-app-hello-world/archive/master.tar.gz`

+	This output makes it clear that we have created a new project with our own unique name and id but using the Hello World default PhoneGap project as the content.
 3. Change into the new project directory with the `cd` command:

 		$ cd path/to/appSample